jakshin/yazpt/README.md

 ## Supported/Tested Environments

-Yazpt's code logic should work just about anywhere zsh 5.1+ itself does, and with any semi-recent version of the Git and Subversion CLIs, but how well its Unicode VCS status characters get rendered can vary a bit across environments; a bit of tinkering usually fixes things up nicely, or you can load the [plain preset](./presets/plain-preset.zsh), which only uses ASCII characters.
+Yazpt's code logic should work just about anywhere zsh 5.1+ itself does, and with any semi-recent version of the Git and Subversion CLIs, but how well its Unicode VCS status characters get rendered can vary a bit across environments; a bit of tinkering usually fixes things up nicely, or you can load the [elementary preset](./presets/elementary-preset.zsh), which only uses ASCII characters.

 ### macOS